-Q. I was laid off right before open enrollment ended, and now do not have any income/insurance.
+Q. I was laid off, and now do not have any income/insurance.
 What are my health insurance coverage options?

 A: As discussed in more detail below, you’re likely eligible for Medicaid during the time that you’re without an income.
 And if you’re receiving unemployment compensation at any time during 2021, you’re eligible for a $0 premium silver plan in the marketplace, with robust cost-sharing reductions built into the coverage.

 Losing your employer-sponsored insurance because you were laid off counts as a qualifying event, which gives you a special enrollment period that continues for 60 days from the date your old policy ended (even if you have the option to elect COBRA).

 When you enroll in a plan through the marketplace, you can get premium subsidies if your income makes you eligible.
 And the subsidy rules are more generous in 2021, thanks to the American Rescue Plan (the 2021 COVID relief legislation).
 People who are receiving unemployment compensation at any time during 2021 are eligible for full premium subsidies (ie, the benchmark plan will be premium-free) and cost-sharing reductions.

 And premium subsidies are much more robust in 2021 and 2022: There is no “subsidy cliff” in these two years, as the income cap (normally 400% of the poverty level) for subsidy eligibility has been eliminated.
 And the percentage of income that people have to pay for the benchmark plan is lower at all income levels (here’s how income is calculated under the ACA).